 The project is funded entirely by $50 million in Bridge Toll Funds.

-Construction began in March 2014 and is expected to be complete in late 2015 or early 2016, weather depending
+Construction began in March 2014 and is expected to be complete in mid-2016, weather depending.

 PROJECT UPDATE – March 2015

-- Completion of southbound SR4/SR160 separation bridge over Highway 4 -Summer 2015
+- Completion of southbound SR4/SR160 separation bridge over Highway 4 in Summer 2015.

 Recently Completed Work: